• Home

 1. Introduction to Prompt Engineering

 Prompt engineering is the systematic process of designing, refining, and optimizing input prompts to guide large language models (LLMs) toward generating desired outputs.
-It requires understanding of both the model's capabilities and the specific task requirements.
+It requires an understanding of both the model's capabilities and the specific task requirements.

 Good prompts significantly improve output quality and relevance, ensure consistent results across similar tasks, and provide better control over model behavior and output format.